Recommended Shogi Tsume-Shogi(Shogi problem,Shogi puzzle) Learning Sites!!

 https://zentsumeren.web.fc2.com/html/kanju/kanpe021.html

 This is a collection of "Kanju Award" winners—problems that are the most difficult in Japan or highly appraised by Tsume-Shogi creators.
 The long-form ones are especially brutal.
 If you can solve one in a month, you’re probably way stronger than me.
 Actually, I’d just wave a white flag and run away.
-These are for aliens.
-I don't solve them because it’s a waste of time.
-If you love puzzles, go ahead.
+These are mainly for professional players.
+I'm not even going to try, as I know for a fact I can't solve them with my current skill level.

 Tsume-Shogi Museum